 Judging by its ingredients alone, Annamaet Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even when you consider the protein-boosting effect of the brewers dried yeast and flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the brewers dried yeast and flaxseed meal, this looks like the profile of a kibble containing a notable amount of meat.

-Annamaet Dog Food is a plant-based kibble using a moderate amount of chicken or salmon meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Annamaet Dog Food is a plant-based kibble using a notable amount of chicken or salmon meals as its main sources of animal protein, thus earning the brand 4.5 stars.